 This payment option divides your balance due for each semester into 5 smaller payments.
 A participation fee of $25 per semester will be billed to those choosing to enroll in this plan.
-The first payment for the fall semester was due in August, with additional monthly payments due through Dec.
-15, 2013.
-The first payment for the spring semester is due Jan.
-15, 2014, with additional monthly payments due through May 15, 2014.
+The first payment for the fall semester is due Aug.
+1, with additional monthly payments due through Dec.
+1. The first payment for the spring semester is due Jan.
+2, with additional monthly payments due through May 1.

 Thiel College holds all students responsible for their financial obligations agreed to upon enrollment in classes.

 Students are expected to have their accounts paid in full or payment arrangements on file prior to moving in to residence halls or beginning the first day of classes.
 It is the student’s responsibility to notify the Academic Records Office to withdraw their registration prior to the start of the academic term if they are not planning to attend.
 Thiel College expects students to meet their financial obligations in a timely manner and understand failure to do so will result in further action to collect the balance due.